Learning to ride a bike is one of life’s big milestones, something parents and children will remember forever.

 - Able to glide with feet up for extended periods of time

-- Big enough for pedal bike.
+- Big enough for a pedal bike.
 As pedal bikes need to allow enough ground clearance for the pedals, the saddle is normally much taller than with a balance bike.
 As mentioned above, kids need to be able to reach the ground with their feet and if the saddle is still too high, you may need to wait a bit longer.
+There’s no rush though, riding a balance bike teaches them valuable skills.

 How do you teach a child to ride a bike without stabilisers (A.K.A training wheels)?